FelixRovinVincent/vehicle-survey-analyser/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for building and testing purposes.

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install and how to install them

 ```
 JDK 8